nickpeck/composerstoolkitv2/README.md

 You can now run the examples and you should get playback on the configured interface.
 (n.b. on Windows, it is a known issue that the default WINDOWS_MM api blocks rtmidi calls until each message is sent.
-This causes playbac to drift out of sync - try using a different interface or Linux/Mac over a RTP Midi network configuration for the best results).
+This causes playback to drift out of sync - try using a different interface or Linux/Mac over a RTP Midi network configuration for the best results).

 Practical examples are given in the examples directory.